afbarbaro/amos/README.md

-# A CDK + Localstack + TypeScript Boilerplate for Lambda Development
+# Timeseries Forecasting using AWS Forecast

-This is a boilerplate project for developing serverless Lambda functions with TypeScript, AWS CDK, and Localstack.
+This is a self-contained, fully-reproducible project to forecast time series using serverless Lambda functions with TypeScript, AWS CDK, and Localstack.

 ## Useful npm commands